BreanneP/schedule/README.md

 4. In example.csv, change example@group.calendar.google.com to the calendar ID you just copied.

-5. Additionally, update example.csv to have the correct sender and receiver emails.
+5. Additionally, update example.csv to have the correct receiver emails.
-    * For instance, suppose I want my sender email to be example5@gmail.com.
-Change the first line to sender,example5@gmail.com.
     * For more than 1 receiver email, put a space between the emails

 6. Rename example.csv to secrets.csv